18F/handbook/docs/06-project-management/pm-role.md

 ### Primary Responsibilities

 * Collaborate with the PO prior to the meeting and establish what the meeting should accomplish
-* At the beginning of the meeting, state the goal and timebox (1-2 hours)
+* At the beginning of the meeting, state the goal and timebox (typically 1.5 hours)
 * Share your screen, while looking at the backlog together
 * Guide the team in doing the following during a backlog grooming session:
 * Write user stories using the template "As a \[user type] I want to \[achieve some goal] so that \[some reason]."